M-Julius/FePenjualan-Mobile/README.md

 # Welcome to Penjualan App!
-Penjualan is frontend for creating Barang, Jenis Barang and see report
+Penjualan is frontend for creating Barang, Jenis Barang and see report, and Backend in here [BePenjualan-API](https://github.com/M-Julius/BePenjualan-API)

 ## Preview
 [<img src="screenshot/main.png" width="250"/>](main.png)